Xiaofei-it/Shelly/doc/THEORY.md

 #### Output of an action

-Before the definition of the "output of an action", the `call` method should be paid more attention on.
-As is mentioned above, actions includes but is not limited to performing certain operations on certain components, producing certain outputs, performing data transformation, and performing thread scheduling.
+Before giving the definition of the "output of an action", the `call` method should be paid more attention on.
+As is mentioned above, actions includes but is not limited to, performing certain operations on certain components, producing certain outputs, performing data transformation, and performing thread scheduling.
 The action performing data transformation is called the "lifting actions".